Let's make the best treatment plan for your situation.

 Dentures require an adjustment period in order to be used comfortably.
 Advancements in technology and materials help dentures to look more natural and provide for a better overall fit.
 Even though they may look natural, dentures aren’t used the same ways as natural teeth.

 Speaking and eating with dentures will take practice over several weeks or months.
 If you have any problems like clicking, gum irritation, or slipping, Dr. Williams will work with you to correct any problems so that you can put your best smile forward.
+If you need Dentures in Tigard, OR or Portland, OR, Dr. Williams can help you with your needs.

 Dental implants are an increasingly popular way to replace missing teeth.
 They not only support crowns, bridges, and dentures, but they also take the place of the roots themselves.